UWRobotLearning/UWRobotLearning.github.io/LeggedRobots/A1_deploy.md

 - Building Unitree v3.5.1            ✅
     1. Dependency issue was libboost ✅
     2. LCM not needed to be resolved ✅
-- Quad walks after running Yuxiang's repo code                       ✅✅✅
+- Quad walks after running Yuxiang'sx repo code                       ✅✅✅

 - Able to build Yuxiang's repo on